 Revival is a term commonly used within the Christian Church to describe an infusion of spiritual life into those who believe.
-They are brought closer to God in their experience and their lifestyle, and they witness the faith to the world more powerfully.
+Believers are brought closer to God in their experience and their lifestyle.
+As such, they witness the faith to the world more powerfully.
 The word “revival” also applies to a spiritual awakening in those who don’t believe.
 The contact between enlivened believers and awakened unbelievers leads to many conversions and substantial growth within the church.

 Revival occurs when there is a strong sense of the presence of God, where Jesus reveals himself to his people.
 The increase in spiritual life is a consequence of the presence.
 The conversions and church growth are consequences of the increase in spiritual life.

 Although the word revival does not appear in the New Testament, the phenomenon is present in the Acts of the Apostles and is called an “outpouring of the Holy Spirit” (Acts 2:17-18).
 Apart from Pentecost, such outpourings occur in Samaria (Acts 8:14-17), Caesarea (acts 10:34-48) and Ephesus (Acts 19:1-10).
 The whole of the Acts of the Apostles can be seen as one revival, with numerous incidents of conversion and miracles contributing to the church’s growth.